prisconapoli/mercury/README.md

 - **email**: add support for cc,bcc, html content, small attachment (e.g. up to 5 MB), jumbo mail (e.g. with dropbox or google drive integration)
 - **real-time views**: track the mail status in real-time, monitor the average load of the system, arrival rate, average processing time, spending time in the queue
-- **event-driven system**: replace SQLAlchemy and the task queue with a complete publish subscribe solution, e.g. kafka or AWS Kinesis
+- **event-driven system**: replace SQLAlchemy and the task queue with a complete publish subscribe solution, e.g. kafka
 - **dynamic dispatching**: introduce different classes of requests (e.g.  text only message, with html, small or large attachment,  multiple recipients) and have different pool of workers dedicated to each class
 - **retry policy**: define a strategy to allow the user to reprocess a messages accepted by the system but not delivered due a failure of all the mail providers, e.g. bad recipient address

 #### Things left out
-Due lack of time I didn't create the web pages to track the progress of every request in real time.
+Due lack of time I didn't create dynamic web pages to track the progress of every request in real time.
 The idea is collect all the events related to a mail, and show them along with time information and delivery status.
 It can be done in AJAX and the flask extension Flask-SocketIO.

-Moreover, I was unable to add a command in *manage.py* to exectue the test, e.g.
+Moreover, I was unable to add a command in *manage.py* to execute the test, e.g.
 ```
 python manage.py test
 python manage.py test coverage